 1. 97701

 This area is generally considered to hold a significant amount of Bend city limits including Midtown and most of the Eastside.
-According to Zip-Codes.com, 97701 has experienced high population growth, with a population of 74,255 in 2020.
+According to US Census Data, 97701 has experienced high population growth, with a population of 107,000 in 2025.
 This land area encompasses the northeast segment of Bend.
-Its boundary generally follows Highway 97 on the west and Highway 20 on the south.
+Its boundary generally follows Highway 97 on the west with Bear Creek Rd at the south end.
 This zone stretches north almost all the way to Pronghorn Resort and even Redmond, which is why some communities near Redmond or Tumalo are included in the Bend area code.
 This is also the area of Bend generally considered to hold a significant amount of Midtown and most of the Eastside.

 Interesting Facts and Landmarks

-• High Desert: This is the section of Bend closest to the eastern high desert part of the city, where the Cascade Mountain forests vanish, and open plains dominate.
-This is a great location if you like canyon hikes and big sky views…just make sure you check what trails are open, as they can close based on weather and breeding seasons for protected wildlife.
+- High Desert: This is the section of Bend closest to the eastern high desert part of the city, where the Cascade Mountain forests vanish, and open plains dominate and expansive views of the mountains are seen.
+This is a great location if you like canyon hikes and big sky views with dark skies out east.
+With the high desert hikes, make sure to check which trails are open as some are seasonally protected for wildlife breeding seasons.

-• The Forum: If you want to do some shopping, The Forum shopping center is one of the largest in the zone and a long-time popular spot on the Bend Eastside.
+- The Forum: If you want to do some shopping, The Forum shopping center is one of the largest in the zone and a long-time popular spot on the Bend Eastside.
+You’ll find abundant restaurants, food trucks, cleaners, grocery (Whole Foods and Safeway), bakeries, coffee shops, car washes, pet and gardening stores, gas stations, and the region’s largest car dealerships.

-• St. Charles Medical: One of the largest employers in Bend is St. Charles, and most of the large hospital complex is located here.
+- St. Charles Health and Medical Complex: One of the largest employers in Bend is St. Charles Health System, and most of the large hospital complex is located here with multiple specialities, family care, and surgical hospital.
 That makes this zip code a popular option for those who know they’ll be working at the healthcare company or will be needing to make frequent visits.

 2. 97702

 97702 is the southern zone in Bend, stretching south nearly to Sunriver and encompassing Mount Bachelor.
-Its northern border is roughly Highway 20, but only follows that rule in some sports.
+Its northern border is roughly at Highway 20 on the east side (technically it’s Bear Creek Road parallel to the highway) through Colorado Avenue/Simpson/Skyliner on the west side.
 You can think of it as the zip code that draws a line between north and south Bend, and across the heart of the city.

 Interesting Facts and Landmarks

-• New growth and affordability: This zip code also includes many newer or recently reinvigorated developments in the southern parts of Bend.
-Residential areas along Brookswood and in Deschutes River Woods can be good options for those who are looking for more affordable homes.
-On the east side of 97702 is the Old Farm District, which includes older developments in a more forested area and is another area to consider when first moving to Central Oregon.
+- Diverse Neighborhoods: Residential areas includes renovated old mill homes, the newer Tetherow community on the road to Mt Bachelor, Brookswood Blvd and Deschutes River Woods many good options for those looking to be closer to the mountains and the river.
+On the east side of 97702 is the Old Farm District, which includes older developments in a more forested area and and newer homes off Murphy Road – another area to consider when first moving to Central Oregon.

-• Resorts and nature: In the southern reaches of 97702 you will also find the popular Seventh Mountain Resort, a getaway location for those who don’t need to be too close to the snowboarding slopes but still want the mountain experience.
-That also includes large chunks of the Newberry National Volcanic Monument, the Deschutes National Forest, and Lava Butte, all popular locations for outdoor adventures when the weather is right.
+- Resorts and nature: Along Century Drive is a number of developments close to the national forest.
+In the southern reaches of 97702 you will also find the popular Seventh Mountain Resort, a getaway location surrounded by nature, close to the mountain and on the river canyon.
+This area includes large chunks of the Newberry National Volcanic Monument and the Deschutes National Forest, all popular locations for outdoor adventures in every season.

-• Oh, and don’t forget about the landfill: Bend only has one landfill, Knot Landfill, and you’ll find it here – at least until about 2029, when the landfill is estimated to close and new arrangements will be made.
-Moving into a new area can involve a lot of waste management, especially when it comes to larger items that you can’t just throw into the trash: Knowing where the landfill may be helpful for your moving experience!
+- Oh, and don’t forget about the landfill: Bend only has one landfill called Knot Landfill, or as locals call it – “the dump” – and you’ll find on the far southeast side until 2029 when the landfill is estimated to close and new arrangements will be made.
+Moving into a new area can involve a lot of waste management, especially when it comes to larger items that you can’t just throw into the trash: Knowing where the landfill may be helpful for your post-move haul.

-• New High School: The latest Bend public high school recently opened here, called Caldera.
+- Bend’s New High School: Bend’s newest public high school, Caldera, recently opened in southeast off Murphy Road.
 Featuring a modern approach to school building and a stylish library, Caldera will be the high school assigned to many students who move to the 97702 area, something to keep in mind when looking at schools throughout the city.

 3. 97703

-This zip code can largely be described as the western part of Bend, and when someone talks about “Westside” it’s a good bet they’re referring to this zone.
+This zip code can largely be described as the western/northwestern quadrant of Bend.
+When someone talks about “Bend’s westside” it’s a good bet they’re referring mostly to this zone.
 On its east side, the zone’s border is primarily Highway 97.
-Its northern border is far less predictable and stretches all the way to Sisters in some places.
+It’s southern border is Colorado/Simpson/Skyliner and its northern border stretches all the way to Sisters in some places.

 Interesting Facts and Landmarks

-• 97703 is a recent addition: For most of Bend’s existence, 97703 didn’t exist.
-But rapid growth throughout the city, especially in the last couple of decades, led to the need for a new zip code to better manage mail deliveries.
-97703 was officially added in 2015, with a one-year grace period for everyone to get used to it.
+- 97703 is a recent addition: For most of Bend’s existence, 97703 didn’t exist.
+But rapid growth throughout the city, especially in the last couple of decades, led to the need for a new zip code in 2015 to better manage mail deliveries.

-• Old town and Downtown: This zone contains a full range of housing units including some of the oldest housing in Bend and the general downtown area.
-With landmarks like the beautiful Drake Park, which follows a slowly flowing Deschutes River, 97703 holds a main area of Bend.
+- Old town and Downtown: This zone contains a full and variable range of housing units including some of the oldest housing in Bend and the downtown area.
+With landmarks like the beautiful Drake Park, which follows a slowly flowing Deschutes River, 97703 holds the historic core of Bend.
 This is also an area that’s seen plenty of new growth with smaller multi-family housing developments and similar projects.

-• COCC: Bend’s largest college is also in this zip code, Central Oregon Community College.
-With a tree-studded campus that’s within minutes of both Northwest Crossing and Downtown Bend, it’s no surprise this is a popular spot – plus, COCC has a wide variety of classes, including some of the best programs for outdoor recreation and nature in the country.
+- COCC: Central Oregon Community College is located in 97703.
+With a sloping and tree-studded campus that’s within minutes of both Northwest Crossing and Downtown Bend, it’s no surprise this is a popular spot – plus, COCC has a wide variety of classes and spectacular views, including some of the best programs for outdoor recreation and nature in the country.
 The other college contender in town is OSU – Cascades, with a 97702 zip code.
+This newer satellite college is close to restaurants and bars on 14th Street and walking distance to downtown and the river.

-• Nature beckons: You’ll also find some of the largest parks in Bend here, including Shevlin Park, with hundreds of miles of trails to explore everything from old-growth forests to desert plains.
+- Nature beckons: Shevlin Park in in this zone, a huge urban nature park with hundreds of miles of trails to explore in any season – everything from old-growth forests to desert plains with Tumalo Creek as a main attraction.
 Many of these trails can be fun to try in any season and make an excellent choice for an adventure with friends or pets that doesn’t require driving too far away from the city.

 What about 97707 and 97709?